Mesothelioma and Smoking

 - Diabetes

-Smoking worsens asthma, pneumonia, and other respiratory infections.
-It also increases a person’s risk of developing them.
+Smoking worsens asthma, pneumonia, and other respiratory infections and increases a person’s risk of developing them.

 Smoking also makes it more difficult to conceive; however, after conception, smoking during pregnancy increases the risks of birth defects, miscarriages, premature babies, and low birth weight.

-Every inhalation on a cigarette introduces thousands of toxins into the lungs.
-Once inhaled, these toxins enter the circulatory system, lymphatic system and spread throughout the body.
+Every cigarette inhaled introduces thousands of toxins into the lungs.
+Once inhaled, these toxins enter the circulatory and lymphatic systems and spread throughout the body.

-Cigarettes even contained asbestos in the filters in one case.
-The company, Kent, had these cigarettes in circulation from 1952 to 1956.
+In one case, the filters of cigarettes contained asbestos.
+Kent sold these cigarettes from 1952 to 1956.
 Cigarette companies marketed filters as making smoking safer, trapping harmful toxins before they entered the lungs.
 This claim was later proven false.

 The Micronite filter developed for Kent cigarettes caused smokers to inhale an average of 170,000 particles of asbestos with two tiny puffs.[2]